artefactual/archivematica-docs/user-manual/metadata/premis.rst

 ================================

 Archivematica supports `PREMIS`_ metadata and currently implements `version 3`_.
-It records actions (known as Events) taken on Objects by Agents.
+It captures extensive technical metadata about Objects and records actions (known as Events) taken on Objects by Agents.
 It also supports the addition of PREMIS Rights metadata.
 This page discusses how PREMIS is implemented in the AIP METS file.

-Skip to:
+*On this page:*

 * :ref:`PREMIS Events metadata <premis-events>`
 * :ref:`PREMIS Events list <event-list>`